-- (1) Parties are responsible for arranging the attendance of their own witnesses. - (2) Any witnesses testifying at a hearing must give an oath or affirmation before testifying, if competent to do so. - (3) The Decision Maker may ask questions of any witnesses. - (4) A Witness must not see or hear the testimony of other witnesses prior to giving testimony at a hearing, unless the witness is also a party to the hearing or is an expert whom the Decision Maker has ruled may be present for the testimony of an opposing party's expert. - (5) In a Proceeding involving a Registrant Firm, for the purpose of subsection (4), a witness who is an Individual With Authority or individual employed by or under contract with the Registrant Firm, other than the individual designated to represent the Registrant Firm in the Proceeding pursuant to section 1.3(2) of this Schedule, is not considered to be a party to the hearing and is subject to the restrictions on attending during witness testimony as set out in subsection (4). - (6) If the Decision Maker makes an order pursuant to section 34(3)(a) of the Administrative Tribunals Act, S.B.C.
+- (1) Parties are responsible for arranging the attendance of their own witnesses. - (2) Any witnesses testifying at a hearing must give an oath or affirmation before testifying, if competent to do so. - (3) The Decision Maker may ask questions of any witnesses. - (4) A Witness must not see or hear the testimony of other witnesses prior to giving testimony at a hearing, unless the witness is also a party to the hearing or is an expert whom the Decision Maker has ruled may be present for the testimony of an opposing party's expert. - (5) In a Proceeding involving a Registrant Firm, for the purpose of subsection (4), a witness who is an Individual With Authority or individual employed by or under contract with the Registrant Firm, other than the individual designated to represent the Registrant Firm in the Proceeding pursuant to section 1.3(2) of this Schedule [Parties and Representation], is not considered to be a party to the hearing and is subject to the restrictions on attending during witness testimony as set out in subsection (4). - (6) If the Decision Maker makes an order pursuant to section 34(3)(a) of the Administrative Tribunals Act, S.B.C.
 2003, c.
 45, at the request of EGBC or otherwise, to require the Respondent, or in the case of a Registrant Firm Respondent, any Individual With Authority or individual employed by or under contract with the Registrant Firm, to attend a discipline hearing for the purpose of giving evidence, EGBC must be permitted to cross-examine the Respondent, or in the case of a Registrant Firm Respondent, the Individual With Authority or individual employed by or under contract with the Registrant Firm, unless the Decision Maker rules otherwise.

-(7) If the Supreme Court makes an order pursuant to section 80(2) of the PGA [Witnesses], on the motion of EGBC or otherwise, that a subpoena be issued to compel the attendance of the Respondent, or in the case of a Registrant Firm Respondent, an Individual With Authority or individual employed by or under contract with the Registrant Firm, at a discipline hearing, EGBC must be permitted to cross-examine the Respondent, or in the case of a Registrant Firm Respondent, the Individual With Authority or individual employed by or under contract with the Registrant Firm, unless the Decision Maker rules otherwise.
+(7) If the Supreme Court makes an order pursuant to section 80(2) of the PGA [Witnesses], on the motion of EGBC or otherwise, that a subpoena be issued to compel the attendance of the Respondent, or in the case of a Registrant Firm Respondent, an Individual With Authority or individual employed by or under contract with the Registrant Firm, at a discipline hearing, EGBC must be permitted to cross-examine the Respondent, or in the case of a Registrant Firm Respondent, the Individual With Authority or individual employed by or under contract with the Respondent, or in the case of a Registrant Firm Respondent, the Individual With Authority or individual employed by or under contract with the Registrant Firm, and the rules otherwise.